px39n/Multiple-Positive-View/README.md

 2. Slow Way

-We developed a auto pipeline call AutoSSL.

-All model can be decomposed, so which means the only important thing is Configuration..
+We developed a auto pipeline call AutoSSL. bUT We would make it opensource after publishing the paper All model can be decomposed, so which means the only important thing is Configuration..

+1. config
 Please check config file.

-Please check the Doc.

-We would make it opensource after publishing the paper
+2. Result expiermentRecord
+Result: Epxiemrnet STD of view, batch, feature, KNN,

+3.